 2013 LMU Golf Classic from Pacific Palms

-Dr. William S. Husak, who was hired as Director of Intercollegiate Athletics in 1998, begins his 16th year at Loyola Marymount University.
-Those 16 years just happen to be the most prolific in LMU Athletics history as Husak has focused on his mission of winning championships, achieving success in the classroom through graduating all student-athletes in four years and helping them grow as individuals as they move on to the next stages of their life.
+Dr. William S. Husak, who was hired as Director of Intercollegiate Athletics in 1998, is in his 20th year at Loyola Marymount University.
+This 20 year period has been the most prolific in LMU Athletics history as Husak has focused on his mission of winning championships, achieving success in the classroom through graduating all student-athletes in four years and helping them grow as individuals as they move on to the next stages of their life.

-Off the field, the Lions continue to rank among the best in the West Coast Conference and in the west in the NCAA's APR and Graduation Rate, and in 2012-13, a record 227 student-athletes claimed NCAA National Academic Honors.
+Off the field, the Lions continue to rank among the best in the West Coast Conference and in the west in the NCAA's APR and Graduation Rate.

 Husak attributes the success that has come on the field and classroom from the commitment to athletics from the University as a whole and people within it.

-As for the Leavey Center, it houses the offices and team suite areas of all sports except the aquatics programs, who are in the Burns Center.
-The University dedicated more than 7,000 square feet within the Center for the Athletics Department, giving the 21 programs top-of-the-line offices and work space.
+- The Leavey Center was renovated to house the offices and team suite areas of all sports except the aquatics programs, who are housed in the Burns Center.
+The University dedicated more than 7,000 square feet within the Center for the Athletics Department, first class offices and work space.

 Husak comes from a long and accomplished background as an administrator, fundraiser and professor during a 19-year career at California State University, Long Beach.
 Between 1993-1998, he served as the Senior Associate Athletics Director and was mainly responsible for Athletics fundraising.
 While at CSULB between 1983 and 1997, Husak served as an assistant commissioner for the California Collegiate Athletic Association (CCAA).
 Between 1986 and 1993 he served as chairman of CSULB's physical education department.
 As an associate professor of physical education at CSULB between 1979 and 1986, he established the university's Motor Behavior Laboratory.

-A 1972 graduate of State University of New York (SUNY) at Cortland, Husak holds a master's degree and Ph.D. in Physical Education from Texas A&M University.
-He and his wife of 41 years, Tish, live in Long Beach and have three married sons and six grandchildren.
+A 1972 graduate of State University of New York (SUNY) at Cortland, Husak holds a Master's and Ph.D. in Physical Education from Texas A&M University.
+He and his wife Tish live in Long Beach and have three married sons and seven grandchildren.